TashaTJ/pawsome-portraits-v4/TESTING.md

 ### Unresolved

-There is a bug in the learn page which is a sizing and overflow issues, which had I more time I would solve by more experimentation with the current code.
+There is a bug in the learn page which is a sizing and overflow issue, which had I more time I would solve by more experimentation with the current code.
 ![Unresolved Bug](assets/readme-images/known-bug.png)